1. FINANCIAL RESULTS FOR THE YEAR ENDED 31 MARCH 2017

 |31.03.2016 ||12070400 ||443 ||41.50 ||10.67 ||534.72 |

-18.8 Justification of increase in managerial remuneration with that of increase inremuneration ot other employees.
+18.8 Justification of increase in managerial remuneration with that of increase inremuneration of other employees.

 Directors are paid Commission.
 However the overall managerial remuneration payable issubject to the provisions of the Companies Act 2013

-18.11 Is remuneration is as per remuneration policy of the Company: YES
+18.11 Is remuneration as per remuneration policy of the Company: YES

-19. SIGNIFICANTAND MATERIAL ORDERS PASSED BYTHE REGULATIONS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUSAND COMPANY'S OPERATIONS IN FUTURE
+19. SIGNIFICANTAND MATERIAL ORDERS PASSED BY THE REGULATIONS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUSAND COMPANY'S OPERATIONS IN FUTURE

 The Directors have fulfilled their responsibility for the preparation of theaccompanying financial statements by taking all reasonable steps to ensure that -